A Survey of Reinforcement Learning from Human Feedback

 \subsection{Human Feedback Model}

 The basic premise underlying the majority of approaches in \gls{RLHF} is that human feedback is directly related to the reward function to be learned.
 To this end, the human feedback must first be captured in a sound mathematical framework that establishes the connection to the reward function.
-On a high level, one can break down (almost) all feedback types in \cref{sec:feedback-classes} to a choice scenario: The human chooses one specific feedback option (label) from an available (possibly infinite) pool of possible feedback options (choice sets)\footnote{This point of view goes back to the work of \citet{jeon2020rewardrational}.}.
-Here, the query that is made specifies the explicit contents of the choice set, e.g., if the query is to compare two trajectories, then the choice set consists of all possible outcomes for these two trajectories.
+On a high level, one can break down almost all feedback types in \cref{sec:feedback-classes} to a choice scenario: The human chooses one specific feedback option (label) from an available pool of possible feedback options (choice sets), which may be infinite\footnote{This point of view goes back to the work of \citet{jeon2020rewardrational}.}.
+The query determines the explicit contents of the choice set.
+For example, if the query is to compare two trajectories, then the choice set consists of all possible outcomes for these two trajectories.

 Assuming that human choices are not always optimal, one obtains a fruitful mathematical framework when focusing on the probability

 where $\mathcal{C}$ is the set of possible choices and $c \in \mathcal{C}$ one explicit choice.
 For the \gls{RLHF} scenario, where the agent asks queries $q_i$ and the human gives labels $l_i$ as feedback (see \cref{sec:RLHF_setting_intro}), the choice set is specified by a function of the query.
 Formally, $\mathcal{C} = m(q)$ for some mapping $m$ that maps a query $q$ to the set of all possible candidate labels extractable from $q$ for the specific feedback type.
 For example, if the query is to rank a finite number of trajectories, then the choice set is the set of all possible rankings that can occur for the trajectories involved.